Río Negro Province: Geography

-Río Negro is one of the six provinces that make up Argentine Patagonia.
+Río Negro is one of the five provinces that make up Argentine Patagonia (together with the most southern partido of Buenos Aires Province - Patagones Partido).
 It is bounded to the north by the Colorado River which separates it from La Pampa Province, to the east by the Atlantic Ocean and to the west by the Andes and the Limay River (serves as the natural border with Neuquén Province).
 The 42nd parallel south marks the southern limit of the province.
 With an area of 203,013 km2, it is the 4th largest province by area.

 Climate

 The climate of the province is temperate at low elevations, and very cold in the higher Andean peaks.

 Temperature

 The mean annual temperatures in the province are relatively cold for its latitude owing to the marine currents to the east and higher altitude to the west.
 Mean annual temperatures in the province can vary, depending on altitude and distance from the sea.
 The northern parts of the province are the warmest, with a mean annual temperature of more than 15 C while the coldest areas are found in the Cordillera where the mean annual temperatures are less than 10 C. At the highest peaks, the mean annual temperature is less than freezing.
 Summer temperatures can exceed 40 C although the mean January temperatures range from 20 to 24 C. In contrast, the Andean region has milder summers with mean January temperatures of 15 C or less, depending on the altitude.
 In July, mean temperatures range from 7 to 8 C on the coast in the north to around 2 to 3 C in the central plateau.